 ARTIST BIO

-Atlanta-based Tanzanian-Nigerian artist Marryam Moma creates analog collages that explore the Black experience, celebrating the strength and joy of bodies while challenging societal perceptions.
+Tanzanian-Nigerian multidisciplinary artist, Marryam Moma, primarily creates analog collages that explore the Black experience, celebrating the strength and joy of bodies while challenging societal perceptions.
 With a B.Arch from Temple's Tyler School, Moma uses architectural clarity to amplify marginalized voices through collage.
-Her practice spans galleries and museums to public works: a mural for Clark Atlanta University, a collaged sculpture, Melanin Machina for the United Nations (2025), and an Atlanta building-wide installation: ICONoclasts.
-One will find her work featured on XXL cover, NAACP Image Award-winning New Brownies Book, and on TV in Black-ish, Bel-Air.
+Her practice spans galleries and museums to public works, sculpture and installation: a mural for Clark Atlanta University, a collaged sculpture, Melanin Machina for The Stories of Us at the United Nations (2025), and an Atlanta building-wide installation for DASHBOARD: ICONoclasts.
+One will find her work featured on XXL cover, the NAACP Image Award-winning New Brownies Book, and on TV in Black-ish, Bel-Air, among others.
 Google, Microsoft, Home Depot, and Starbucks have collected Moma's artwork.
-2023 Hambidge Distinguished Fellow.
-Her most recent residencies include: Swimming Hole Foundation, NY, and Atlanta Beltline x ArtWorks in Portugal, for sculpture design.
-Moma is currently developing "Quilts in the Sky," a permanent sculpture for the Atlanta Beltline, scheduled for 2025.
+The 2023 Hambidge Distinguished Fellow’s most recent residencies include: Swimming Hole Foundation, NY, and Atlanta Beltline x ArtWorks in Portugal, for sculpture design.
+Moma is currently developing "Quilts in the Sky," a permanent sculpture for the Atlanta Beltline, scheduled for completion in 2026.